Transportation in Calgary: Skeletal roads

 Crowchild Trail, the main north–south route in Western Calgary, running between the city limits and Glenmore Trail.
-Two freeway sections in south and north separated by a section with 4 closely spaced signal lights just north of the Bow River.
-These signal lights are eventually planned to be replaced with interchanges to render the whole route a freeway.
+Two freeway sections in south and north separated by a section with four closely spaced signal lights just north of the Bow River.
+These signal lights are eventually planned to be replaced with interchanges to render the whole route as Calgary’s potential third or fourth freeway.

 Macleod Trail, north–south route in south Calgary.
-The skeletal road designated section between 14th Street and Stoney Trail is a full freeway, the rest of the route is highly signalized arterial road.
+The skeletal-road-designated section between 14th Street and Stoney Trail is a full freeway, and the rest of the route is highly signalized arterial road, there are likely plans to make Macleod Trail a full freeway (it could potentially be the fifth freeway and possibly the final required one).

-Sarcee Trail (south section only), North-South Route in West Calgary.
-Contains three interchanges interspaced with two signal lights with plans for interchanges at all junctions.
+Sarcee Trail (south section only), a north–south route in west Calgary.
+It contains three interchanges interspaced with two signal lights with plans for interchanges at all junctions.

 Glenmore Trail, the only east–west skeletal road that runs the whole width of Calgary.
-Runs south of downtown between Stoney Trail in West Calgary and Stoney Trail in East Calgary.
-While fully a freeway in west of the Deerfoot, the eastern section still contains 3 spaced out signal lights, but full freeway conversion is eventually planned.
+It runs south of downtown between Stoney Trail in west Calgary and Stoney Trail in east Calgary.
+While fully a freeway west of the Deerfoot, the eastern section still contains three spaced-out signal lights, but full freeway conversion is eventually planned (Glenmore could be the third or fourth road to be completed as a freeway after Deerfoot, Stoney and possibly Crowchild respectively).

 Memorial Drive, serves as a spur into Downtown Calgary from Deerfoot Trail.
-Only the section between the Reconciliation Bridge and Deerfoot Trail is designated as a skeletal road with the rest of Memorial Drive being a slower moving Parkway.
+Only the section between the Reconciliation Bridge and Deerfoot Trail is designated as a skeletal road, with the rest of Memorial Drive being a slower-moving parkway.

-16 Avenue N. Carries the Highway 1 (Trans-Canada Highway) designation.
-Only the short section between Stoney Trail West and Sarcee Trail and the section east of the Deerfoot are considered Skeletal Roads and contain interchanges.
-The heavily signalized section of 16th Avenue through North-Central Calgary is designated as an Urban Boulevard and is never intended to be upgraded to a freeway.
+16 Avenue N carries the Highway 1 (Trans-Canada Highway) designation.
+Only the short section between Stoney Trail West and Sarcee Trail and the section east of the Deerfoot are considered skeletal roads and contain interchanges.
+The heavily signalized section of 16th Avenue through north-central Calgary is designated as an urban boulevard and is never intended to be upgraded to a freeway.

-Airport Trail, east-west Road in Northeast Calgary, freeway section serves as spur route from Deerfoot connecting to the Calgary International Airport, the whole route is eventually intended to be upgraded to a freeway.
+Airport Trail, an east–west road in northeast Calgary whose freeway section serves as spur route from Deerfoot connecting to the Calgary International Airport.
+The whole route is eventually intended to be upgraded to a freeway.

-Bow Trail is a unique case because it contains a significant freeway section between Crowchild Trail and Downtown Calgary but is only designated as an arterial road which is strictly non limited access in definition.
+Bow Trail is a unique case because it contains a significant freeway section between Crowchild Trail and Downtown Calgary but is designated as only an arterial road, which is strictly non-limited access in definition.
 This is because the city intends for eventually freeway removal on this section of Bow Trail as part of the West Village Redevelopment Plan.

 Skeletal roads that do not included significant sections of freeway included Shaganappi Trail, Barlow Trail, Anderson Road, Beddington Trail, 14 Street W, John Laurie/McKnight Boulevard and Peigan Trail.